 ‘I fear they are too costly for me,’ she said carelessly; ‘and besides, I have hardly need of any more jewels just now.’

 ‘I have no particular wish to sell them myself,’ answered the ogre, with equal indifference.
-‘But I have a necklace of shining stones which was left me by father, and one, the largest engraven with weird characters, is missing.
+‘But I have a necklace of shining stones which was left me by father, and one, the largest engraved with weird characters, is missing.
 I have heard that it is in your husband’s possession, and if you can get me that stone you shall have any of these jewels that you choose.
 But you will have to pretend that you want it for yourself; and, above all, do not mention me, for he sets great store by it, and would never part with it to a stranger!
-To-morrow I will return with some jewels yet finer than those I have with me to-day.
+Tomorrow I will return with some jewels yet finer than those I have with me today.
 So, madam, farewell!’

 Left alone, the princess began to think of many things, but chiefly as to whether she would persuade her husband to give her the stone or not.
-At one moment she felt he had already bestowed so much upon her that it was a shame to ask for the only object he had kept back.
+At one moment she felt he had already given so much to her that it was a shame to ask for the only object he had kept back.
 No, it would be mean; she could not do it!
 But then, those diamonds, and those string of pearls!
 After all, they had only been married a week, and the pleasure of giving it to her ought to be far greater than the pleasure of keeping it for himself.
 And she was sure it would be!

-Well, that evening, when the young man had supped off his favourite dishes which the princess took care to have specially prepared for him, she sat down close beside him, and began stroking his head.
+Well, that evening, when the young man had eaten his favourite dishes which the princess took care to have specially prepared for him, she sat down close beside him, and began stroking his head.
 For some time she did not speak, but listened attentively to all the adventures that had befallen him that day.

 ‘But I was thinking of you all the time,’ said he at the end, ‘and wishing that I could bring you back something you would like.
 But, alas! what is there that you do not possess already?’

 ‘How good of you not to forget me when you are in the midst of such dangers and hardships,’ answered she.
-‘Yes, it is true I have many beautiful things; but if you want to give me a present–and to-morrow is my birthday–there IS one thing that I wish for very much.’
+‘Yes, it is true I have many beautiful things; but if you want to give me a present–and tomorrow is my birthday–there IS one thing that I wish for very much.’

 ‘And what is that?
 Of course you shall have it directly!’ he asked eagerly.